 15 Minute White Bean Soup with Garden Vegetables

 You say… “15 minutes for a warm and yummy White Bean Soup?”
-“For a cozy and hearty meal on a blustery day?”
+And maybe question further, “For a cozy and hearty meal on a blustery day?”

-It’s those days I pull out this healthy, hearty soup; packed with vegetables like onion, garlic, carrots, green beans, tomatoes, and spinach.
+It’s on those days that I pull out this healthy, hearty soup packed with vegetables like onion, garlic, carrots, green beans, tomatoes, and spinach.

 And I can’t believe it’s possible to deliver such a delicious soup… in 15 minutes– maybe less.